 Huy’s Digital Garden

 Now that you have a gist of what a digital garden is, I invite you explore mine.
-It’s a little rough around the edges, and the content is quite sparse, but imperfection is part of a digital garden.
+It’s a little rough around the edges, and the content is quite sparse.
 I do have to warn you that this is a much better experience on desktop than mobile.

 Exploring Other Digital Gardens